laurennoelle/Phase-2-Project-Social-Share/README.md

 ## Challenges We Expect to Face

-* incorporating client-side routing: organizing our components with the routes from the very beginning?
+* incorporating client-side routing: organizing our components with the routes from the very beginning

 ## Available Scripts
 Fork and clone [our frontend repository] onto your local environment: